 Inspiration for Complimenting Your Coworkers

-Whether you're a business leader, a student, or a mid-level employee, you want to feel confident and to be successful.
-Generally, leaders are already confident and are trying to encourage their teams so they feel more self-assured.
+Whether you're a business leader, student, or mid-level employee, you probably want to feel confident and be successful.
+Generally, leaders are already fairly confident and are trying to encourage their teams so they feel more self-assured.
 On the other hand, many individuals still grapple with a lack of self-confidence.

 No matter who you are, understanding the connection between recognition and confidence will help you find success.